Kenneth Arnold UFO sighting: Arnold talks of possible non-earthly origins

 On July 7, 1947, two stories came out where Arnold raised the topic of possible extraterrestrial origins, both as his opinion and those who had written to him.
 In an Associated Press story, Arnold said he had received quantities of fan mail eager to help solve the mystery, none of it calling him a "screwball".
 Many of the writers, like a doomsday preacher Arnold spoke of, placed a religious interpretation on his sighting.
 But others, he said, "suggested the discs were visitations from another planet."
 Arnold added he had purchased a movie camera, which he would now take with him on every flight, hoping to obtain photographic proof of what he had seen.

 In the other story, Arnold was interviewed by the Chicago Times:

-"...Kenneth Luis Arnold ...is not so certain that the strange contraptions are made on this planet.
-Arnold... said he hoped the devices were really the work of the U.S. Army.
-But he told the TIMES in a phone conversation: 'If our government knows anything about these devices, the people should be told at once.
-A lot of people out here are very much disturbed.
-Some think these things may be from another planet.
-But they aren't harming anyone and I think it would be the wrong thing to shoot one of them down—even if can be done.
-Their high speed would completely wreck them…'

-"Arnold, in pointing to the possibility of these discs being from another world, said, regardless of their origin, they apparently were traveling to some reachable destination.
-Whoever controlled them, he said, obviously wasn't trying to hurt anyone. …He said discs were making turns so abruptly in rounding peaks that it would have been impossible for human pilots inside to have survived the pressure.
-So, he too thinks they are controlled from elsewhere, regardless of whether it's from Mars, Venus, or our own planet."

 In an Associated Press story from July 19, Arnold reiterated his belief that if they weren't Army, then they were extraterrestrial:

-"The ex-University of Minnesota swimmer and footballer says he now believes: